-Movement is when people, goods,

-and ideas travel from one location to another.
-An example is when the European countries began to explore other parts of the world, creating colonies and spreading Christianity as well as their languages and culture.
-Inventions like the airplane have allowed people and goods to be shipped among nations quickly in the 21st century.
-The invention of the Internet has allowed ideas to spread through social media websites because people are able to communicate easily with others from all around the world.
+Movement is when people, goods, and ideas travel from one location to another.
+Inventions like the airplane and large container ships have allowed people and goods to be shipped among nations quickly in the 21st century.
+Waterways such as the Suez and Panama Canals have cut travel times on the oceans.
+The invention of the Internet has allowed ideas to spread through social media websites, because people are able to communicate easily with others from all around the world.